intel-analytics/ipex-llm/docs/docs/tutorials/orca-yarn-tutorial.md

 This is the easiest and most recommended way to run BigDL on YARN.

 __Note:__
-* You only need to prepare the environment on the driver machine, all dependencies would be automatically packaged and distributed to the whole Yarn cluster.
+* You only need to prepare the environment on the __Client Node__(where you submit applications), all dependencies would be automatically packaged and distributed to YARN cluster.

 ### 5.1.1 Yarn Client
 Please call `init_orca_context` to create an OrcaContext at the very beginning of each Orca program.